 - Combat Zone Tax Exclusion (CZTE) makes base pay earned in a designated combat zone exempt from federal income tax

-- The 2026 elective deferral limit for TSP is $24,500/year; in a combat zone, the annual additions limit rises to $72,000, allowing much higher contributions from combat zone special pay
+- The 2026 Roth TSP elective deferral limit is $24,500/year; in a combat zone, the annual additions limit rises to $72,000, but contributions above $24,500 generally go to the traditional tax-exempt portion of TSP, not Roth

 - The same $20,000 invested through regular Roth TSP (contributions still taxed) would require paying 22% first, netting only $15,600 to invest — worth roughly $166,000 at age 60